informatics-isi-edu/chaise/docs/user-docs/navbar-app.md

 1. After `make install` is done in Chaise, copy the `dist/chaise-dependencies.html` file into your `_includes` folder.
     - As it was mentioned, this part MUST be part of your automated build process, and should not be done manually.g
     - `dist` folder is created by `make install` in your speicified build target (by default it's `/var/www/html/chaise/`), so you have to make sure `make install` is done before copying the file.
     - `_includes` folder [is specific to Jekyll](https://jekyllrb.com/docs/includes/).
-You should be able to find it in the root location of your website (by default it should be under `/var/www/html/`.)
+You should be able to find it in the root location of your Jekyll website.

 2. Include the file using `%include` statement:
     ```html